apache/beam/learning/prompts/documentation-lookup/38_ai_runinference.md

 To import models you need to configure the a `ModelHandler` object that wraps the underlying model.
 The `ModelHandler` allows you to set environment variables needed for inference.

-Following is an example importing a model handler to use in your pipeline:
+Following is an example importing a `Pytorch` model handler to use in your pipeline:

 ```python
 from apache_beam.ml.inference.pytorch_inference import PytorchModelHandlerTensor